-The Dual Enrollment (DE) program allows high school students to receive dual high school and college credit for courses successfully completed at the college.
+The Dual Enrollment (DE) program allows 11th and 12th-grade high school students to receive dual high school and college credit for courses successfully completed at the college.
+10th graders must have a minimum SAT score of 1200 or a minimum ACT composite score of 26 in a single national test administration, and may enroll in any approved courses (There is no exemption from testing for 10th graders).
 Courses taken in this program must come from the approved course directory - refer to www.gafutures.org.
 Each postsecondary institution has different testing and admission requirements for participation.
-Students may sit for a national administration of the SAT or ACT, an institutional SAT or ACT, or Accuplacer.
+Due to uncertainty about the scheduling of SAT/ACT testing during the COVID-19 pandemic, the USG colleges and universities are approved to evaluate their fall, 2021 applicants, without SAT/ACT scores and to accept scores from other approved assessments.
 Please refer to the website of each institution for more detailed information.

-- DE students are required take the Milestone Assessment for: 9th Lit, Coordinate Algebra, Analytic Geometry, and Biology.
-It is the student's responsibility to get dates and times for the Milestone and be in the testing location at LCHS on time. - Seniors are required to complete the Senior Capstone project.
-Please see Mr. Roberts or Mr. Taylor for more information or questions. - It is the responsibility of the student to obtain information regarding announcements and activities that are occurring at LCHS. - Students earn one unit of high school credit for 3, 4 and 5 hour courses at the college level.
-For a 1 hour or 2 hour college course, students would earn .5 units of high school credit.
+- DE students are required to take the Milestone Assessment for: Biology and US History.
+It is the student's responsibility to get dates and times for the Milestone and be in the testing location at LCHS on time. - It is the responsibility of the student to obtain information regarding announcements and activities that are occurring at LCHS. - Students earn one unit of high school credit for 3, 4, and 5-hour courses at the college level.
+For a 1 hour or 2-hour college course, students would earn .5 units of high school credit.
 Grades for courses taken at college will be placed on the high school transcript and will count in your high school HOPE GPA.
 Colleges give letter grades.
-These will be converted to numerical grades and placed on the high school transcript as follows: A = 95, B = 85, C = 75, D = 70, F = 65. - Grades earned at the college can negatively affect the student's GPA.
+These will be converted to numerical grades and placed on the high school transcript as follows: A = 95, B = 85, C = 75, D = 70, F = 65. - Grades earned at college can negatively affect the student's GPA.
 This could affect eligibility for the HOPE Scholarship after high school graduation.
 Failing a college course could prevent the student from graduating on time.
-A student who fails a college course will not be allowed to participate in the Dual Enrollment program the following semester. - Students enrolled full-time at the college level must take at least four classes and be considered full time at the post-secondary institution.
+A student who fails and/or withdraws from a college course will not be allowed to participate in the Dual Enrollment program. - Students enrolled full-time at the college level must take at least 12 college hours and be considered full-time at the post-secondary institution.
 Students who are taking a combination of courses (LCHS and postsecondary institution) must take at least six classes. - College credit obtained at one postsecondary institution may or may not be transferred for credit to another institution.
 It is the student's responsibility to make sure that any college courses taken will transfer to the institution they plan to attend.